kholterhoff/kholterhoff.github.io/F17_ENG_1102/Artifact_3.md

 * October 18 at 1:00 PM: Submit Proposals for Alternative Games if desired.
 I will respond that evening.
 * October 20 at 1:00 PM: Video Games Form Released.
 Select a game no later than 10/21 at 11:59 PM.
-* October 27: Each group should record a small section of your team's video game (30-60 seconds).
+* October 27: Each group should record a small section of your team's video game (30-60 seconds; one clip per group).
 Bring this video clip of your game to discuss during class.
 Think of this segment as an opportunity for close reading.
 * November 6: Script for Video due in class.
 Bring 6-7 print copies (enough for every person in your group, plus one for your instructor).
 * November 13: Bring in copy of Annotated Bibliography to class
 * November 20: Watch videos in class